 - Empowered and encouraged employees – Through effective training and learning initiatives, a highly competent workforce has been created.
 TCS invests heavily in employee training and development, resulting in a staff that is not just highly competent but also driven to achieve greater success.

 - Excellent returns on capital invested – TCS has an excellent track record of executing new projects and generating good returns on capital expenditure by establishing new income streams.

 2. Weaknesses of TCS

 Weaknesses are elements of a company or brand that need to be improved.
-The following are TCS’s significant flaws:
+The following are significant flaws from the SWOT Analysis of TCS: